ashokrathi/genai-data-analyst/README.md

             Dataset = Sales
             Prompt = Generate bar-chart for top 5 agents by sales.
     Note 3: After you submit your prompt, you would see a new browser page for the Results showing bar-charts etc.
-    Note 4: You may see some strange interaction with the browser.
-Reason is Streamlit Apps are event-driven, and any change causes the entire App to run from start to finish.
+    Note 4: This behavior of using a new browser page for results is because Streamlit Apps are event-driven, and any change causes the entire App to run from start to finish.